Line geometry of pairs of second-order Hamiltonian operators and quasilinear systems: Conclusions

 \section{Conclusions}

-In this paper we established some novel relationships among second-order homogeneous Hamiltonian operators, their associated quasilinear systems of conservation laws, and alternating three-forms together with their intrinsic geometric structures.
-In particular, we proved the following results: \begin{itemize} \item a set-theoretical bijection between $\mathcal{Y}_{N}$, the space of pairs $(\mathcal{P},V)$ with $\mathcal{P}$ second-order Hamiltonian operator and $V$ the associated system of conservation laws in $N$ components, and $\Lambda^{3}\K^{N+2}$, the space of alternating three-form in dimension $N+2$; \item a proof of the projective invariance of quasilinear system of conservation laws $V$ admitting second-order Hamiltonian structure, justifying the above bijection, and leading to a deeper geometric interpretation of the pairs $(\mathcal{P},V)$; \item a classification of the elements of $\mathcal{Y}_{N}$ for $N=2$ and $N=4$ through the action of the subgroup of $\SL(N+1,\K)$ stabilizing $\Lambda^{3}\K^{N+1}\subset \Lambda^{3}\K^{N+2}$ corresponding to the operator $\mathcal{P}$; \item a novel interpretation of the line congruence associated to a Hamiltonian quasilinear system $V$ as the annihilation set of lines of the alternating three-form corresponding to its pair. \end{itemize}
+\begin{itemize} \item a set-theoretical bijection between $\mathcal{Y}_{N}$, the space of pairs $(\mathcal{P},V)$ with $\mathcal{P}$ second-order Hamiltonian operator and $V$ the associated system of conservation laws in $N$ components, and $\Lambda^{3}\K^{N+2}$, the space of alternating three-form in dimension $N+2$; \item the projective{-reciprocal} invariance of quasilinear system of conservation laws $V$ admitting second-order Hamiltonian structure, justifying the above bijection, and leading to a deeper geometric interpretation of the pairs $(\mathcal{P},V)$; \item a novel interpretation of the line congruence associated to a Hamiltonian quasilinear system $V$ as the annihilation set of lines of the alternating three-form corresponding to its pair; \item a classification of the {systems of conservation laws admitting a second-order Hamiltonian structure } for $N=2$ and $N=4$ through the action of the subgroup of $\SL(N+1,\K)$ stabilizing $\Lambda^{3}\K^{N+1}\subset \Lambda^{3}\K^{N+2}$ corresponding to the operator $\mathcal{P}$; \item {we showed that for $N=6$ such classification program requires the introduction of tools from representation theory of Lie groups and algebras, by sketching the steps needed in the case of the open orbit.} \end{itemize}

-A number of interesting open questions and possible extension remain to be investigated.
-Some of these are: \begin{itemize} \item characterise the (classes of) elements of $\mathcal{Y}_{N}$ for $N>4$; \item extend the correspondence we found to the bi-Hamiltonian case, see for instance~\cite{Ferguson2008}, and the recent results of~\cite{LorVit1,LorVit2}; \item extend the correspondence of the operator-system pairs to higher orders. \end{itemize}
+{Several} interesting open questions and possible {extensions} remain to be investigated{, for instance:} \begin{itemize} \item characterize the (classes of) {Hamiltonian systems for} $N>4$; \item extend the correspondence we found to the bi-Hamiltonian case, see for instance~\cite{Ferguson2008}, and the recent results of~\cite{LorVit1,LorVit2}; \item extend the correspondence of the operator-system pairs to higher orders. \end{itemize}

-We comment that a characterisation of $\mathcal{Y}_{6}$ has the possibility to give many interesting results of geometric nature.
-Indeed, following~\cite[Example 4.12]{DePoiFaenziMezzettiRanestad17} the only open orbit of three-forms in $\Lambda^{3}\K^{7}$ has the simple Lie group $G_2$ as stabiliser, and the associated annihilation set of lines is the homogeneous variety of $G_2$ in $\PP^{13}$.
-Work is in progress in this direction.